robmhoward/ExcelJsDocumentation/resources/application.md

 # Application

-Represents the Excel application which is managing the workbook.
+Represents the Excel application that manages the workbook.

 ## [Properties](#get-application)